-Closing-Auction-Only orders are available for Xetra, BSE, MSE, and WBAG.
-EEX and Powernext have no closing auction for their products and therefore do not accept Closing-Auction-Only orders.
+Closing-Auction-Only orders are available for Xetra, BSE, MSE, and WBAG with its partner exchanges.
+EEX has no closing auction for its products and therefore does not accept Closing-Auction-Only orders.

 Eurex allows for Closing-Auction-Only orders only an order validity of GFD.